wp-plugins/zemanta/readme.txt

-=== Related Posts, Tags and Images by Zemanta ===
+=== Related Posts and Images by Zemanta ===
 Contributors: zemanta, andddd
-Tags: related posts, related posts thumbnails, images, tags, seo, related content, widget, plugin, popular posts, similar posts, related, posts
+Tags: related posts, related posts thumbnails, images, seo, related content, widget, plugin, popular posts, similar posts, related, posts
 Requires at least: 2.8
 Tested up to: 3.4
 Stable Tag: 1.2.1

-Zemanta finds related posts, related images and related tags while you write your post.
+Zemanta finds related posts and related images while you write your post.
 Pick related posts with a single click!

 == Description ==

-Zemanta recommends **related posts**, images, links, and tags from both your blog and our index of over 500,000 blogs.
+Zemanta recommends **related posts**, images, links, and tags from both your blog and half a million other blogs.
 You save time, increase your SEO, and become a member of our network of over 120,000 bloggers.

 Zemanta offers you:

 * **Related posts**: Zemanta will recommend related posts from all of your blogs - just click "My Sources"
 * **Increasing your authority**: Increase your authority by linking to most authoritative related posts (good for SEO).
 * **Related Images**: Use related images right from the sidebar.
-Images are free to use and proper credits are added by default.
+Related images are free to use and proper credits are added by default.
 * **Your own images**: Connect your Instagram & Flickr accounts and insert your images!
 * **Link Love**: Link to other bloggers' posts that we recommend and in turn, we'll recommend your posts to other bloggers in the same way.
 Then find out how much love (links, tweets, likes) each of your posts received via Zemanta Dashboard.
 * **Affiliate Programs**: Amazon and Fashion Traffic are supported.
-You enter your affiliate id and then easily insert links and images into your posts.

 After Zemanta analyzes your post, a simple point and click interface allows you to easily insert related posts, related images, links and tags.
 By not having to search for related posts, you will save time and increase the efficiency of your editorial process.